-Current market conditions are uncertain mixed over the near-term, as inflation, Fed monetary policy and recession concerns remain the key focus for market participants.
+Current market conditions are uncertain over the near-term, as inflation, Fed monetary policy and recession concerns remain the key focus for market participants.
 Yet we are seeing encouraging signs across many industries and individual holdings.
-The technical action across the equity market is improving as it broadens out.
+The technical action across the equity is improving as it broadens out.
 Valuations remain appealing for many parts of the market and are significantly so when compared to large caps.
-As detailed above, smaller cap stocks in general continue to trade at their second largest discount to large caps over the past 40 years.
+As detailed above, smaller cap stocks in general continue at their second largest discount to large caps over the past 40 years.
 Additionally, current small cap valuations are at levels similar to past recessions.
-While the case for a recession has conflicting variables for and against, the market has been discounting a recession for over a year.
-Intermediate term, the case for micro/small caps stocks is very compelling as history shows that micro/small caps typically materially outperform during the first five years or more of a new market cycle.
+While the case for a recessions has conflicting variables for and against, the market has been discounting a recession for over a year.
+Intermediate term, the case for small caps stocks is very compelling as history shows that small caps typically materially outperform during the first five years or more of a new market cycle.

 In terms of portfolio positioning, we have an attractive mix of secular and cyclical growth holdings.
-By sector, healthcare is our largest absolute weight, followed by industrials, technology, consumer discretionary, consumer staples, financials, energy, and materials.
-On a relative basis, the strategy is overweight industrials, consumer staples, technology, and consumer discretionary.
-The strategy is underweight health care, financials, and energy.
+By sector, industrials are our largest absolute weight, followed by technology, healthcare, consumer discretionary, consumer staples, materials, energy, and financials.
+On a relative basis, the strategy is overweight industrials, consumer staples, and technology.
+The strategy is underweight health care, consumer discretionary, financials, materials and energy.